-- gambling; - banking, credit, insurance, personal pension, investment or payment services - the creation of or rights in immovable property; - residential rental agreements; - construction of new or substantially new buildings; - foodstuffs, beverages or goods intended for regular, general household consumption; - package holidays, tours or travel; and - certain aspects of timeshare, long-term holiday product, resale and exchange contracts.
+- gambling; - banking, credit, insurance, personal pension, investment or payment services - the creation of or rights in immovable property; - residential rental agreements; - construction of new or substantially new buildings; - foodstuffs, beverages or goods intended for general household consumption on regular basis; - package holidays, tours or travel; and - certain aspects of timeshare, long-term holiday product, resale and exchange contracts.

-In August 2015, BCAP removed its distance selling rules after consultation.
-Broadcasters should seek legal advice to ensure they comply with the Regulations.
+In August 2015, CAP removed its distance selling rules after consultation.
+Marketers should seek legal advice to ensure they comply with the Regulations.